Fury (Marvel Comics): Powers and abilities

-The Fury is described as "the supreme killing machine", and was created via a combination of reality warping and technology, granting it the ability to adapt to anything and everything without limit, making it near-invincible.
+Fury is described as "the supreme killing machine", and was created via a combination of reality warping and technology, granting it the ability to adapt to anything and everything without limit, making it near-invincible.
 Its left arm fires energy blasts that are potent enough to kill literally every superhero in its original reality.
-The Fury can also fire poisonous, barbed darts.
-The Fury carries detailed files on all known superhumans, and its sophisticated array of sensors is powerful enough to recognize when it has killed all superhumans present in the universe.
+Fury can also fire poisonous, barbed darts.
+Fury carries detailed files on all known superhumans, and its sophisticated array of sensors is powerful enough to recognize when it has killed all superhumans present in the universe.
 It has a back-up brain in its spine, should its main brain be disabled.

-The Fury has superhuman physical abilities and is virtually indestructible.
+Fury has superhuman physical abilities and is virtually indestructible.
 If damaged, it has self-repair systems, and is capable of developing new powers to deal with unexpected situations.
-The Fury develops limited teleportation abilities, and when it continues to track the resurrected Captain Britain across realities, it acquires the ability to cross dimensions.
-Trans-dimensional travel nearly destroys the Fury, and it usually needs to acquire raw "genetic material" to rebuild itself.
+Fury develops limited teleportation abilities, and when it continues to track the resurrected Captain Britain across realities, it acquires the ability to cross dimensions.
+Trans-dimensional travel nearly destroys Fury, and it usually needs to acquire raw "genetic material" to rebuild itself.
 It is most vulnerable to being destroyed at this time, as its strength, invulnerability and energy blasts are compromised.
-The Fury can kill regular humans and use their bodies for this purpose, although killing non-superhumans appears to not be a primary function of the Fury.
+Fury can kill regular humans and use their bodies for this purpose, although killing non-superhumans appears to not be a primary function of Fury.

-The Fury's dart weapons are tipped with a powerful sedative and mutagenic.
-The Fury kills a host body with its attached barb and drags the body closer to itself.
-Sid, a hapless drifter, managed to escape the Fury shortly after it warped to Captain Britain's dimension, but he was grazed by one of the Fury's darts.
+Fury's dart weapons are tipped with a powerful sedative and mutagen.
+Fury kills a host body with its attached barb and drags the body closer to itself.
+Sid, a hapless drifter, managed to escape Fury shortly after it warped to Captain Britain's dimension, but he was grazed by one of Fury's darts.
 The powerful toxin turns him into a monster that terrorizes London until Captain Britain and the British Army kill him.

-The Fury can use any other resources around to rebuild and improve itself.
+Fury can use any other resources around to rebuild and improve itself.
 It absorbs most of the 'Mastermind' computer at Braddock Manor, giving it vastly improved computational abilities.

 Other versions

-Spectacular Spider-Man Adventures, a monthly comic based on the 1990s Spider-Man cartoon and published by Panini Comics in the UK, featured the Fury in #133 (April 2006).
+Spectacular Spider-Man Adventures, a monthly comic loosely based on Spider-Man: The Animated Series and published by Panini Comics in the UK, featured Fury in #133 (April 2006).
 The creature emerged in Scotland and battles both Captain Britain & Spider-Man; Captain Britain eventually sacrificed himself to stop it by trapping them both in another reality.